Taking America and the world down again

 By J Boima Rogers, Guest Writer, Oxford, UK.

-Donald Trump in the White House, the most powerful position in the world is an alarming prospect.
+Donald Trump in the White House, the most powerful position in the world, is an alarming prospect.

 His proposals and actions since his election are unprecedented and frightening.
 Never before have we seen a president-elect trying to assume power even before taking the oath of office and doing so in a manner that is totally unfit for the job.
 He has already failed his key supporters, White working class voters and his party.
 This is to be expected from the most unqualified president-elect who has appointed an equally unqualified cabinet.
 His election poses serious challenges but stakeholders must not give up hope though, the struggle must continue.